s-bose/arrest/docs/examples.md

 You can refer to the `example` folder for different use cases.

-It comes with a completely functional REST API suite for task management with CRUD operations for `users` and `tasks`.
+The `example_service` contains a minimal FastAPI application for task management with CRUD endpoints for `users` and `tasks`.

 It uses in-memory dictionaries for data storage, so of course this is just for testing and learning purposes.